pterkrsz/LEMP-Connect5-Platform/README.md

 ##  English

 This project is a modular, scalable REST API-based system designed for local energy monitoring and control using the RevPi Connect 5 industrial computer.
-It supports data collection from smart meters, inverters, and battery systems via RS485, and is capable of forwarding timestamped measurements to external systems like KEP over HTTPS.
+It supports data collection from smart meters via RS485 and forwards timestamped measurements to external systems like KEP over HTTPS.

 ### 🔧 Key Features